 Google Ads Restricted Your Ads for Trademark?
 We Lift the Restriction.

 Trademark restrictions happen when a brand owner complains to Google about your use of their name in ad copy.
-Most cases are restrictions, not suspensions.
+Most cases stay at the restriction level and never escalate to a full Google Ads account suspended outcome.
 Google gives a 7-day warning before any account-level action.
 The window is real, the appeal pathway works, and many advertisers qualify for carveouts they did not know existed.

 Send us the restriction notice.
 Within 48 hours you get a written verdict: which carveout applies (authorized reseller, descriptive use, informational content), what evidence the appeal needs, and what the realistic outcome is.
 If the trademark use is genuinely infringing, we tell you on day one.